gaperton/slate/source/includes/_model.md

 Normally, you don't need to override this method.
 </aside>

-You can control parsing of any attribute with `parse` attribute option.
+You can customize parsing of any attribute with `parse` attribute option.
 Most typical use case is to create proper model subclass for abstract model attribute.

-You may need to override parse in order to change attribute names or top-level format.
+You may need to override model-level `parse` function in order to change attribute names or top-level format.

 <aside class="warning">
-If you override <b>model.parse</b>, you have to call <b>this._parse<b> to make attribute's <b>parse option</b> work.
+If you override <b>model.parse</b>, you have to call <b>this._parse</b>
+(or Nested.Model.prototype.parse) to make attribute's <b>parse option</b> work.
 </aside>